Azure/adx-mon/docs/quick-start.md

 ```

 This script will prompt you for the name or you AKS and ADX cluster and configure them to accept telemetry from ADX-Mon
 components.
-It configure the provided ADX cluster with `Metrics` and `Logs` databases and deploy the Collector and Ingestor services to begin collecting and shipping data from the AKS cluster.
+It configures the provided ADX cluster with `Metrics` and `Logs` databases and deploy the Collector and Ingestor services to begin collecting and shipping data from the AKS cluster.

 ## Annotate Your Pods